-The FDA banned the drug due to the fact that the safety risks and adverse effects of Propoxyphene outweighed potential benefits.
+The FDA banned the drug normal, healthy people with pain were dying of sudden heart abnormalities, including heart attacks and heart-rhythm problems, due to taking this drug..
 Even when consumed as intended, Propoxyphene can be a dangerous and addictive drug with severe repercussions.
-In addition to the risk of physical dependence, other serious side effects include:
+In addition to the risk of physical dependence and addiction, other serious side effects include:

 - Cardiac arrest